MicrosoftDocs/win32/desktop-src/WinAuto/the-accchecker-graphical-user-interface.md

 The **Verifications** tab contains the following components.

--   **Verification target selector**—Offers the following options for selecting a target application or control.
+-   **Verification target selector** Offers the following options for selecting a target application or control.
     -   Choose a target from the pre-populated drop-down list.
 This list contains all top-level HWNDs identified at start-up.
     -   Choose an HWND based on the location of the mouse cursor (selectable controls are highlighted with a red rectangle).
 This option lets you select any visible object that has an HWND.
     -   Enter a particular HWND.
--   **Verification routines checklist**—Provides the ability to select the desired verification routine to be performed against an application or control.
+-   **Verification routines checklist** Provides the ability to select the desired verification routine to be performed against an application or control.
 See Verification Routines for more information.
--   **Error and warning suppression file selector**—Suppression files are generated from the verification **Results** tab.
+-   **Error and warning suppression file selector** Suppression files are generated from the verification **Results** tab.
 By right-clicking an error or warning message and selecting **Suppress** from the context menu, a flag is set for that message.
 If the **Suppressions** check box is checked, suppressed entries appear in the list.
 A suppressed entry can be unsuppressed by using the same context menu used to suppress it.

     A suppression file is saved in XML format by selecting **Save Suppression** from the **File** menu.
 This file is consumed on subsequent verification runs where the messages will be hidden.
 To remove the suppression file, click **Clear**.
 For information on specific messages, see Verification Log Messages.
 Use **Save Log** from the **File** menu to save the entire list as a log file in XML or as a formatted text file.